 One of my biggest weapons in controlling my migraine headaches was to keep a calendar.
 This lets you have a better idea of what you’re up against.
 Note when onset symptoms are coming on, headache duration, and location.
 Note what you may have or haven’t eaten, drank, or done physically prior to your headache.
 Once you keep a calendar for a few months, you will see if there is any pattern or relationship to when and how your migraines occur, and how you might be able to plan in advance to prevent them.

 But not by taking a naproxen preventative for five days through your cycle like my doctor initially recommended.
 All of the meds I was prescribed over the years and tried for relief of my debilitating migraines didn’t work.
 The downside is that many of these meds came with a bucket full of side effects.
 The next appointment my obgyn recommended cannabis edibles prior to my migraines if at all possible.
 She told me that many women were reporting having success treating, and even eliminating their menstrual migraines all together.
-I live in Michigan, where you can legally obtain, possess, and use medical cannabis if you’re a card holder.
+I live in Michigan, where you can legally obtain, possess, and use medical cannabis if you’re a card holder, or are 21 or older.
 (I use legally very loosely, as there are many innocent people still going to jail for this miraculous plant.)
 She wished me luck and gave me an Imitrex injection refill just in case I needed it.

 Being a medical cannabis cardholder, I went to a provisioning center and found some cannabutter.
 I chose to prepare my own edibles that were still tasty, but not as sweet as many of the edible products for sale on the market now.
 I honestly couldn’t tell you what the milligram dosage was.
 This was when medical cannabis first began in the state of Michigan.
 There weren’t testing facilities available for me to test my goods.
 I just knew that migraines were taking control of my life.
 I had exhausted all of the common and not so common treatments for various types of migraines, and this was an option that I was really hoping would work for me.
 I did a bit of research on the topic and found out about the endocannabinoid system.
 The why and how’s to why women were having success treating their migraines.
 Being in the dental/medical field for years, it made perfect sense to me.
 I would tackle my migraines by ingesting cannabis.